MontiCore/montithings/tools/sd4componenttesting/README.md

 Save the text file as `Example.arc` in the directory where `sd4componenttesting-cli.jar` is located.
 When you now execute the command to check the context conditions again you may notice that the CLI prints only `CoCos: All Checked!` to the console while previously executing the command was showing the error.
 This means that the CLI now finds the model file for the Main component and satisfies all other context condtions.

-Let us now consider a more complex example.
+Before explaing in [Step 4](#step-4-using-the-model-path-to-resolve-symbols), how the CLI will find the model file, let us first consider a more complex example.
 Recall the testdiagram `MainTest` from the [An Example Model](#an-example-model) section above.
 For continuing, copy the textual representation of the SD4C `MainTest` and save it in a file `MainTest.sd4c` in the directory where the file `sd4componenttesting-cli.jar` is located.
 Additionally we need the model files for the Main and Sum component.
 You can find them in the [An Example Model](#an-example-model) section above aswell.
 Save them as `Main.arc` and `Sum.arc` in the same directory.